-(5) Since its commercial cultivation, soybean has traditionally been sown using dufan/tifan.
-With increase in mechanization and availability of tractor drawn seed drills, farmers are using these multi-crop seed drills having adjustable row-to-row distance and seed rate as per the requirement of the crops.
-Normally the seed drill have provision of flat sowing 5-9 rows of soybean crop with adjustable row to row distance of 14-18 inches.
-Looking to the prevailing climatic aberrations and erratic rainfall, following methods can be used to mitigate the adverse climate.
+- (5) With increase in mechanization and availability of tractor drawn seed drills, farmers have shifted from bullock drawn sowing equipment like dufan/tifan to use of multi-crop seed drills having adjustable row-to-row distance and seed rate as per the requirement of the crops.
+Normally these seed drills have provision of flat sowing 5-9 rows of soybean crop with adjustable row to row distance of 40-45 centimeters.
+Looking to the prevailing climatic aberrations and erratic rainfall, following methods can be used to mitigate the adverse climate. - a.

-a.
 Broad Bed Furrow planting: The BBF seed drills have a provision of opening the irrigation channels after an interval of 4-5 rows.
-The furrow mechanism is fitted on both the ends of BBF seed drills.

-b.
-Ridges & Furrows planting: FIRB (furrow irrigated raised bed) Seed drill developed by the institute can be used for sowing each row/paired rows on ridges.
+The furrow mechanism is fitted on both the ends of BBF seed drills. - b.
+Ridges & Furrows planting (FIRB (furrow irrigated raised bed): Seed drill developed by the institute can be used for sowing each row/paired rows on ridges.